 Dana has a Masters Degree in Public Health, a Bachelors Degree in Social Work and is a member of the International Coaching Federation (ICF).
 She worked with international training and leadership development programs for the Peace Corps for nearly two decades, working in program development, which included project design and evaluation for the U.S. government.
 She supervised staff, volunteers and worked in senior leadership/management positions in the international development service sector in Latin America.

 Dana now serves as the Deputy Regional Director with a U.S. government organization in Denver, Colorado.
 In her current position, Dana helps carry out the mission to develop leaders and strengthen communities through national and community service.
-She oversees the training, project development and evaluation for eight states in the southwest region.
+She oversees the training, project development and evaluation for nine states in the southwest region.